 REASON TWO FOR THE SUCCESS OF HERPES VIRUSES – They have (very cleverly) figured out how to evade the body’s immune system.
 Once a horse (or wombat, etc.), gets infected with a herpes virus, the virus finds a nice home, usually in and around nerves.
 There, they stay nice and quiet (medical folk say latent), until some stress causes the virus to activate and start causing trouble.
 And the fact that they can evade the body’s immune system also means that, so far, nobody has been able to develop an really effective vaccine against them.

 READ THAT AGAIN: So far, nobody has been able to develop a really effective vaccine against herpes viruses.
 In any species.
 They’re trying.
 So far, no luck.

 NOTE: Yes, I know that there are vaccines available for horses against two strains of equine herpes viruses, EHV-1 and EHV-4.
 These are to try to help prevent respiratory disease and to try to help prevent abortions in pregnant mares.
+They are required to go to horse shows.
 However, their true effectiveness is a source of great debate in the veterinary community.
 I’m just sayin’.